-The ranking so far has taken into consideration the features on offer, the design and the price of each product, so below you should find the best option for your next pair of scales.
+We've been working hard to find the best smart scales for you.
+Throughout the list of products below, we've taken into consideration the features on offer, the design and the price of each product.
+That means below you should find the best option for your next scale.

 Withings offers three different scales – you’ll learn more about the other two below – and this is the mid-range option in terms of feature set and price.
-We like the extra features you get here over the cheapest model, and it also comes with a more premium design.
+We like the extra features you get here over the cheapest model, and it boasts a more premium design.

 It's light enough that you can easily move it around your bathroom, it will sync all of your data directly to an app called Health Mate that’s available on iOS and Android, and it will track some interesting stats too.
-For example, it will be able to monitor your weight like you'd expect but it can also track your BMI as well as your body composition.
+For example, it will be able to monitor your weight, but your BMI and body composition as well.

-Our second favorite choice also comes from Withings, and while the feature set isn’t as extensive as the choice above it does have a much more attractive price that many will be happier with when buying bathroom scales.
+Our second favorite smart scale also comes from Withings, and while the feature set isn’t as extensive as the choice above it does have a much more attractive price that many will be happier with when buying bathroom scales.

 That’s the app you’ll use if you have a Withings fitness tracker too, so you can have all of your details in the same space.
 If you have a Withings wearable you can even have yesterday’s step count appear at your feet as some motivation on a morning too.

-This isn’t capable of the extra body composition features we’ve seen on other products like the ones coming up below, but it’s that bit more affordable, making it an appealing budget option.
+This smart scale isn’t capable of the extra body composition features we’ve seen on other products like the ones coming up below, but it’s that bit more affordable, making it an appealing budget option.

 Already own a Fitbit fitness tracker or smartwatch?
-It's likely this will be the best option to track your health in full as the Fitbit Aria 2 connects directly into the official app to give you a full insight into your fitness.
+This smart scale is probably the best way to track your health in full, as the Fitbit Aria 2 connects directly into the official app to give you a full insight into your fitness.